 All bids shall be accompanied by a bid security in the amount specified on the Invitation to Bid.
-The bid security shall be unconditionally payable to the State of Alaska and shall be in the form of an acceptable paper Bid Bond (Form 25D-14), an electronic bid bond payable to the State of Alaska and verified through its online bidding service, or a certified check, a cashier's check or a money order made payable to the State of Alaska.
+The bid security shall be unconditionally payable to the State of Alaska and shall be in the form of an acceptable Bid Bond (Form 25D-14), or a certified check, a cashier's check or a money order made payable to the State of Alaska.

 The surety of a Bid Bond may be any corporation or partnership authorized to do business in Alaska as an insurer under AS 21.09.
-A legible power of attorney shall be included with each paper Bid Bond (Form 25D-14).
+A legible power of attorney shall be included with each Bid Bond (Form 25D-14).

-A paper Bid Bond must be accompanied by a legible Power of Attorney.
+A Bid Bond must be accompanied by a legible Power of Attorney.